3. EPIDEMIOLOGY, CLASSIFICATION & GENERAL MANAGEMENT PRINCIPALS

 3.2.
 Classification of trauma

-Traumatic injuries are classified by the World Health Organization (WHO) into intentional (either interpersonal violence related, war-related or self-inflicted injuries), and unintentional injuries (mainly road traffic accidents/injury, falls, and other domestic accidents).
-Intentional trauma accounts for approximately half of the trauma-related deaths worldwide [11].
+Traumatic injuries are classified by the WHO into intentional (either interpersonal violence related, war-related or self-inflicted injuries), and unintentional injuries (mainly road traffic accidents/injury, falls, and other domestic accidents).
+Intentional trauma accounts for just over a quarter of the trauma-related deaths worldwide [9].
 A specific type of unintentional injury is iatrogenic injury which occurs during therapeutic or diagnostic procedures by healthcare personnel.
 Traumatic insults are classified according to the basic mechanism of the injury into penetrating, when an object pierces the skin, and blunt injuries.
 Penetrating trauma is further classified according to the velocity of the projectile into:

 - high-velocity projectiles (e.g. rifle bullets - 800-1,000 m/sec);